-- 1. Open MATLAB and set the Current Directory to . $\Lab1_WARPLab\Workshop_Exercises$ . - 2.
-Open the WARPLab GUI by entering warplab\mimo\2x2\GUI on the MATLAB command line.
+- 2. Open the WARPLab GUI by entering warplab\mimo\2x2\GUI on the MATLAB command line.
 The GUI is designed for a 2x2 MIMO system; the two antennas at the transmitter are labeled as 'TxA' and 'TxB' and the two antennas at the receiver are labeled as 'RxA' and 'RxB'.
-Click the Go button to transmit the default signals in the 'TxA Vector' and 'TxB Vector' fields using the default Gains, Capture Offset, and Channel.
-The GUI will show a plot of the received In phase signals (RxA I and RxB I), the received Quadrature signals (RxA Q and RxB Q), and the spectrum of the received signals (RxA Spectrum and RxB Spectrum), the spectrums axis is in Hertz.

-- 3. The signal to transmit from antenna A is specified in the 'TxA Vector' field and the signal to transmit from antenna B is specified in the 'TxB Vector' field, modify these fields and transmit different signals.
+Click the Go button to transmit the default signals in the 'TxA Vector' and 'TxB Vector' fields using the default Gains, Transmitter Delay, and Channel.
+The GUI will show a plot of the received In phase signals (RxA I and RxB I), the received Quadrature signals (RxA Q and RxB Q), and the spectrum of the received signals (RxA Spectrum and RxB Spectrum), the spectrums axis is in Hertz. - 3.
+The signal to transmit from antenna A is specified in the 'TxA Vector' field and the signal to transmit from antenna B is specified in the 'TxB Vector' field, modify these fields and transmit different signals.
 The signals must be a function of the time vector 't'.
 You can transmit real or complex signals, the real and imaginary parts must be inside the interval [-1,1]. - 4.
-Modify the values of the Capture Offset and Gains and observe the effects on the received signals. - 5.
+Modify the values of the Transmitter Delay and Gains and observe the effects on the received signals. - 5.
 Open the file warplab\siso\example\TxRx\WorkshopExercise and follow the instructions given at the beginning of the file.
-You will learn how to to implement a SISO wireless communication link using the functions in the WARPLab framework.
+You will learn how to implement a SISO wireless communication link using the functions in the WARPLab framework.
 You can view these functions in MATLAB by entering edit FunctionName in the MATLAB command line.
 For example, to open the function warplab\initialize enter edit warplab\initialize.
 The functions are also available in the repository, click here to access the repository.
-You can also access the WARPLab functions in the repository from http://warp.rice.edu/trac/wiki/WARPLab by click-ing on the link for 'Version 3 of the Reference M code'. - 6.
-On your working warplab\siso\example\TxRx\WorkshopExercise file, modify the values of the Capture Offset and Gains and observe the effects on the received signal.
+You can also access the WARPLab functions in the repository from http://warp.rice.edu/trac/wiki/WARPLab by click-ing on the link for 'Releases' on the upper right menu. - 6.
+On your working warplab\siso\example\TxRx\WorkshopExercise file, modify the values of the Transmitter Delay and Gains and observe the effects on the received signal.
 Choose values for the Gains such that the received I and Q signals are not saturated and have a peak of around 0.8.
 Write down these Gains, you will use them later.